wp-plugins/flickrtips/readme.txt

 This behaviour is disabled for links that contain images, since it would probably be redundant.

-Verified on WinIE 6-7, Safari, and Firefox 2.
+Verified on Windows IE 6-7, Safari 2, Firefox 2, and Opera 9.

 == Installation ==